sharonhoward/llpp/README.md

 searching for certain keywords and phrases.
 In particular:

 1. The preamble: "To The Right Honourable/Worshipful/similar title..."
-2. Less formal begging letters often begin with phrases like 'May it please you/your honour'
+2. Less formal letters often begin with phrases like 'May it please you/your honour'
 3. At the beginning of the document or immediately following the preamble: "The humble petition/prayer of..."
 4. In the body of the document: "your (humble) petitioner(s)" (also "humbly sheweth")
 5. The sign off: "And your petitioner(s) (as in duty bound) shall ever pray etc"